cfw-guide/ios.cfw.guide/_pages/en_US/device-selection/ipod/firmware-selection-(ipod-touch-6).md

 ---

-checkra1n is also compatible with firmware version 12.4 however we recommend use Chimera instead due to it being usable without a computer on every reboot.
+checkra1n is compatible with every firmware
-{: .notice--primary}
+{: .notice-primary}

 unc0ver is also compatible with firmware versions 12.0 to 12.4 (excluding firmwares 12.3 and 12.3.1) however we recommend use Chimera instead due to it being easier to use.
 {: .notice--primary}